IhmeGroup/FPVgen/README.md

 # FPVgen
-FPVgen is a software tool for generating flamelet tables for combustion simulations.
-It handles the generation of flamelet solutions for counterflow diffusion flames, including the computation of complete S-curves with stable and unstable branches.
+FPVgen is a software tool for generating flamelet progress variable (FPV) tables for combustion simulations.
+It handles the generation of flamelet solutions for counterflow diffusion flames, including the computation of complete S-curves with stable, unstable, and extinction branches.

 ## Installation